viniciosanacleto/Porto/README.md

 <a id="Requests"></a>
 ## Requests

-Requests mainly serves the user input in the application.
+Requests mainly serve the user input in the application.
 And they are very useful to automatically apply the Validation and Authorization rules.

 Requests are the best place to apply validations, since the validations rules will be related to every request.
-Requests can also check of Authorization to check if this user has access to this controller function.
+Requests can also check the Authorization, e.g. check if this user has access to this controller function.
-*(Example: check if this user own that product before deleting it, or check if this user is admin to do edit something).*
+*(Example: check if a specific user owns a product before deleting it, or check if this user is an admin to edit something).*

 #### Principles:
 - A Request MAY hold the Validation / Authorization rules.